Dries Van Langenhove: Politics

-Controversy
+In February 2023, Van Langenhove announced in a press conference with Van Grieken that he would resign from the Chamber of Representatives.
+He stated that his work in parliament had yielded very little and believed activism and social media work would make the greatest difference for the Flemish people.

+Social media

+In April 2021, Van Langenhove started a YouTube channel called Kies Dries where he discusses current events and politics.

+Controversies

 In 2017, Van Langenhove set up a youth movement called Schild & Vrienden which shared right-wing memes and participated in political demonstrations.
-An investigation by Belgian TV show Pano and journalist Tim Verheyden found that members of the group were sharing racist, antisemitic and sexist content and memes on secret Facebook and Discord groups.
-In these groups, Verheyden also encountered posts promoting violence as well as references to Nazi Germany.
+An investigation by Belgian TV show Pano and journalist Tim Verheyden found that members of the group were sharing racist, antisemitic and sexist content and memes on Facebook and Discord groups.
+In these groups, Verheyden also encountered posts promoting violence, as well as references to Nazi Germany.
 The group was also investigated under potential breaches of the 1981 anti-racism law.
 As a result of the investigation Van Langenhove, who denied involvement in sharing content in any of the groups, was temporarily suspended as a student by the university of Ghent.

-On January 21, 2021, the public prosecutor's office asked parliament to lift the parliamentary immunity of Van Langenhove due to an investigation into breaching of the anti-racism law, the Belgian Holocaust denial law and weapon law.
-Van Langenhoven and eight other core members of Schild en Vrienden are to appear in the Ghent court on April 25, 2022.